“Music is a higher revelation than all wisdom and philosophy. Music is the electrical soil in which the spirit lives, thinks and invents.”

 — Ludwig van Beethoven

 I am a Beethoven groupie.
-If he were alive today, I would follow him on Twitter, subscribe to him on Facebook, download his music and never miss a promo appearance on Today.
+If he were alive today, I would tweet him on Twitter, friend him on Facebook and Instagram, download his music and never miss a promo appearance on Today.

 A creature of habit, I rarely vary my routine: Wake up at 5:30 a.m., stumble to the kitchen to turn on the Nespresso machine and radio (such a quaint little thing) simultaneously and sit down with my iPad to find out what happened in the world while I was sleeping (lately, the news makes me want to crawl back into bed).
 As a writer, I work from home and WQXR stays on until we all turn in for the night.
-Even when family and I leave the apartment for appointments, work, and school, the dreamy and often melancholy sounds of Brahms and the drama of Verdi can be heard throughout the day until one of us returns.
+Even back in the day when family and I would leave the apartment for appointments, work, and school (remember those days?), the dreamy and often melancholy sounds of Brahms and the drama of Verdi can be heard throughout the day until one of us returns.
 And I always leave it on for Pete the Brittany.

 - That wild and crazy hair.
 We usually think of Einstein as the genius with the most memorable hair, but Beethoven is the clear winner for a few other reasons.
 Not only did it look as dramatic as most of his compositions, but it truly had a life all its own.
 After his death in 1827 at age 56, some people stole snippets of it during his funeral.
 There are many stories surrounding a specific lock of Beethoven’s hair that found its way from Vienna to the United States, but the most remarkable thing was scientists were able to determine what most likely caused Beethoven’s constant abdominal pain and other maladies, including depression.
 For starters, testing showed his hair contained huge quantities of lead — more than 100 times the normal average — leading experts to believe he probably had lead poisoning.
 Now if we could only figure out how to build new Beethovens with a few strands …